Things we discovered in the process:

 Being assertive

-This website (link) has some free assertiveness handouts.
+This website (CCI - link) has some free assertiveness handouts.
 I particularly suggest Module 6: How to Say “No” Assertively.
-Particularly the ‘direct no’ and the ‘broken record no’ – especially situations like during an auction negotiation which can last a long time.
-They talk about the difference between being assertive - asserting your needs without being unnecessarily aggressive, but not passively giving in just to be nice.
+Particularly the ‘direct no’ and the ‘broken record no’ – especially situations like an auction negotiation which can last a long time.